Kabaddi: History

+Ancient era

+Ronojoy Sen speculates in his book Nation At Play that kabaddi originated during the Vedic period (between 1500 BC and 500 BC).
+There are accounts of both Siddhartha Gautama and Lord Krishna having played an ancient form of the sport.

-Kabaddi is a sport developed centered on Jallikattu.
-It is common among the Ayar tribal people who lived in the Mullai geographical region of ancient Tamil Nadu.
-A player going to the opposition is treated like a Bull.
+According to the sport's origins, kabaddi is a sport developed centered on Jallikattu.
+A player going to the opposition is treated like a bull.
 It is like taming a bull without touching it, as it is mentioned in Sangam Literature that the game called Sadugudu was practised since ages.

-There are also accounts of Gautam Buddha having played the game recreationally.
-There is another version to this sport origins and rich history, Legend has it that kabaddi originated in Tamil Nadu over 4,000 years ago.
+There are also accounts of kabaddi having been played in Iran 2,000 years ago.